-Understanding the different freight classes and knowing what class your goods fall in is a critical management and accounting step to determine budgets and project expected shipping costs.
+Understanding the different freight classes and knowing what class your goods fall in is a critical management and accounting step to determine budgets and project expected costs in the shipping process.
 Having things properly classified can save you in the future by preparing you for and protecting you from any potential freight claims.

 Instead, they specialize in multiple, regular, smaller shipments, which is ideal for LTL services.
 The shipments are commonly stacked on pallets, stretch [shrink]-wrapped and packaged for a multi-freight transport.
 LTL shippers have to provide their own packaging since carriers do not cover that sort of thing unless you wish to pay a fee.
 When preparing an LTL shipment, there are 18 different freight classes to choose from.
 After selecting a class, you create a bill of lading, which includes the freight class.